MonashAPS/cq23-game-server/docs/game_objects/boundary.md

 }
 ```

-* type: The type refers to what type of game object this is.
-For example, all the tanks will have `"type": 1`.
-For more information on types please refer to [Types](../game_logic/types.md)
+* `type`: The type for game boundary would be `5` and the type of closing boundary would be `6`.
+For more information on
+types please refer to [Types](../game_logic/types.md).

-* position: Unlike other objects in the game, the boundary will have a json array as its position value with 4 elements.
-Each of those 4 elements will be another json array containing the position of each of the vertex of the boundary.
-For more information on the map, please refer to [Map](../game_logic/map.md)
+* `position`: Unlike other objects in the game, the boundary will have a json array as its position value with 4
+elements.
+Each of those 4 elements will be another json array containing the position of each of the vertex of the
+boundary.
+For more information on the map, please refer to [Map](../game_logic/map.md).

-* velocity: Similar to the position field, this will be a json array with 4 elements where each element is the velocity of its corresponding wall of the boundary. (i.e. `[x_speed, y_speed]`)
+* `velocity`: Similar to the position field, this will be a json array with 4 elements where each element is the
+velocity of its corresponding wall of the boundary. (i.e. `[x_speed, y_speed]`).
+Please note that the velocity for game
+boundary will always be zero.